 - Some centers today offer surgery for prostate cancer using robotic techniques in which a surgeon directs equipment referred to as a robotic operating system to perform the procedure.
 In experienced hands, this technique may reduce complication rates and shorten hospital stays.

 - Some men may undergo transurethral resection of the prostate, or TURP.
 This is a type of surgery that is also used to treat benign enlargement of the prostate.
 The surgeon inserts a small surgical instrument into the urethra.
 That's the tube that carries urine from the bladder to the penis.
 Then the surgeon removes prostate tissue that causes problems such as difficult or painful urination.
 The surgery does not, though, remove the entire prostate gland.
 The process is sometimes used to relieve prostate cancer symptoms in older men.
 That's because these men may not be suitable candidates for a radical prostatectomy.

-Some treatment centers also perform cryosurgery.
-This is an investigational technique in which prostate tissue is destroyed by alternate freezing and thawing.
+- Some treatment centers also perform cryosurgery.
+This is a technique in which prostate tissue is destroyed by alternate freezing and thawing.
 The experience with this type of surgery for prostate cancer is limited.
 So it's not yet clear whether it offers any advantages over conventional surgery or radiation therapy.